thou-shalt-pass/open-flights/documents/log.md

 - Extract the largest set of strongly connected components and run PageRank on that to check if our implementation is correct or not
 - Implment Floy-Warshall algorithm to find the shortest path
 - Add more test cases to check if our DFS and strongly connected components are running properly

+## 4/23/2022

+### Goal of the week

+Implement test cases for strongly connected components, DFS; implement Floyd-Warshall algorithm;

+### Tasks Accomplished

+- Yirong Chen: implemented helper function (for testing) and test cases for DFS
+- Leo Luo: implemented test cases for strongly connected components
+- Yanzhen Shen: implemented Floyd-Warshall algorithm

+### Problem Encountered

+- `ImportanceEigenvector` does not give expected output because of approximation error caused by `double`.
+We substitude double with `fraction` to solve this.
+- However, `fraction` is incredible slow when solving the eigenvector

+### Plan for Next Week

+- Finish writing readme on github
+- Finish `results.md`
+- Answer the leading question to our project (shortest path between given airports and most important airports)